ocrmypdf/OCRmyPDF/docs/installation.rst

-If you get the message ``WARNING: The script ocrmypdf is installed in '/home/$USER/.local/bin' which is not on PATH.``, you may need to re-login or open a new shell, or manually add this to your user's PATH.
+If you get the message ``WARNING: The script ocrmypdf is installed in '/home/$USER/.local/bin' which is not on PATH.``, you may need to re-login or open a new shell, or manually adjust your PATH.

 To add JBIG2 encoding, see :ref:`jbig2`.